Chart Configuration¶

 -

-Decimal Places: You can choose 0, 1, 2, 3 decimal places or full precision.
+Decimal places: Can choose 0, 1, 2, 3 decimal places or full precision.

 -

-Thousand Separator: Enabled by default; when disabled, the original value is displayed without separators.
+Thousand separator: Enabled by default; when disabled, the raw value will be displayed without separators.

-Guance dashboard chart query results support automatically displaying data with thousand separators.
+Guance dashboard chart query results support automatic addition of thousand separators for data display.

-If a unit is set, the data format will be displayed according to the set unit.
+If units are set, the data format will be displayed according to the set units.

-After setting, the preview will display data formatted with thousand separators.
-If a unit is set, the data will be displayed according to the set unit format.
+After configuration, the preview will display data formatted with thousand separators, or according to the set unit format.

 - Set data format display: